 GLACIER offers free assistance with your personal income tax return through GLACIER Tax Prep.
 You must have a GLACIER profile to access the Tax Prep.

 Why is my tax residency status important?

 In order to comply with the U.S tax laws, your tax residency status must be determined.
 The substantial presence test is used to determine whether an individual is a nonresident alien or resident alien for purposes of U.S. tax withholding.
 GLACIER will calculate your U.S. residency status for tax purposes based on the information provided by you.

-- J-1 Research Scholars and Students will be nonresident aliens for the first 2 years they are present in the U.S.
+- J-1 Research Scholars and J-1 Medical Residents will generally be nonresident aliens for the first 2 years they are present in the U.S.

-- H1-B employees will become resident aliens after their first 6 months present in the U.S.
+- H1-B employees will generally become resident aliens after their first 6 months present in the U.S.

 - In most cases, you will become a resident alien for tax purposes retroactive to the first day of the calendar year during which your status changed.

 What is the difference between a nonresident alien and resident alien?

 - Nonresident Aliens are subject to special tax withholding and reporting regulations.

 - Resident Aliens are taxed in the same manner as a U.S. citizen.